MillerBOSS/EyeAreSea/README.md

+> [!IMPORTANT]
+> Textual is no longer being actively maintained.
+For the life of the project, it only ever had one full time maintainer whom has now moved on to different ventures in their life.
+To all that have contributed to Textual in some form in the past; be it a suggestion, bug report, pull request, financial support, or some other form of contribvution, you will forever be loved.
+Thank you so much.
+Words cannot properly express the gratitude we have for every single user.

 # Textual [![GitHub release](https://img.shields.io/github/tag/Codeux-Software/Textual.svg)](https://github.com/Codeux-Software/Textual/blob/master) [![Platform](https://img.shields.io/badge/platform-OS%20X-lightgrey.svg)](http://www.textualapp.com/mac-app-store)

 Textual is a highly customizable app for interacting with Internet Relay Chat (IRC) chatrooms on macOS.

 Textual can be customized with styles written in CSS, HTML, and JavaScript; [plugins](https://help.codeux.com/textual/Writing-Plugins.kb) written in Objective-C & Swift, and [scripts](https://help.codeux.com/textual/Writing-Scripts.kb) written in AppleScript (plus many other languages)

-Precompiled versions of Textual can be purchased in the [Mac App Store](http://www.textualapp.com/mac-app-store) or [directly from Codeux Software](https://www.textualapp.com/fastspring-store/).
+Precompiled versions of Textual can be purchased in the [directly from codeux.com](https://www.textualapp.com/).

 ## Screenshots